 The food at Legoland is a step above a typical amusement park.
 In addition to pizza, burgers, chicken fingers, and the usual suspects, some more interesting (and slightly healthier, perhaps) options include paninis, a pasta buffet, and a grilled chicken salad.
 One of the park's signature treats can be found at Granny's Apple Fries.
 It serves—you guessed it—fried apple pieces.
 They are served with cinnamon, sugar, and whipped cream.
 A version with ice cream is also available.

-There are plenty of other things to do at the park that didn’t make the list, but are still wonderful.
-For example, if you have toddlers, you’ll want to head over to Duplo Valley where the rides are designed for Legoland’s youngest visitors.
+There are plenty of other things to do at the park that may not hit the top of your list but are still worth a look.
 The Imagination Zone, which is located indoors, has lots of hands-on activities with Legos.
-Speaking of hands-on, the park has some great interactive, passenger-operated attractions, including the Kid Power Towers, the Technicycle, and the Rescue Academy.
+The park also has some great interactive, passenger-operated attractions, including the Kid Power Towers, the Technicycle, and the Rescue Academy.
 And don’t miss Coastersaurus, Legoland’s wooden roller coaster.